 Telenet encourages its employees to actively contribute and engage.
 Because doing so benefits our products and services and therefore our customers.
 Employee engagement also translates into a corporate culture that is embraced by all employees.

 For Telenet, supporting social causes is more than a tradition: it is a fundamental part of our corporate culture.
-Every Telenet employee is given the opportunity one day a year to do paid voluntary work in one of the social projects for which Telenet provides structural support.
+Every Telenet employee is given the opportunity two days a year to do paid voluntary work in one of the social projects for which Telenet provides structural support.
 Telenet employees also run, bike and play sport for good causes by participating in events like the 20km of Brussels, Antwerp 10 miles, or Kom op tegen Kanker.

 As a company, we make every effort to enable employees to find a balance between work and private life, and to keep everyone's resilience high.
 Telenet promotes a culture of inclusion and diversity, offering equal opportunities irrespective of race, religion, sexual orientation, gender, disability, or age.